 “Infortunios de Alonso Ramírez (1690), o del naugfragio que le abrió a América el mundo (Misfortunes of Alonso Ramírez (1690), or On the Shipwreck that Opened the World to America), La Habana Elegante, 50 (Fall-Winter 2011).

 “Yo que soy el Diputado de esta Ysla y su Representante': causas, consecuencias y alcance de la disputa entre el diputado de la Junta Central Suprema, Ramón Power, y el capitán general Salvador Meléndez en torno al mando supremo en la Isla de Puerto Rico, octubre-noviembre de 1809” (“I, Being this Island’s Deputy and its Representative”: Causes, Consequences and Legacy of the Dispute between the Deputy to the Junta Central Suprema, Ramón Power, and the Captain General Salvador Meléndez Concerning the Supreme Command of the Island of Puerto Rico, October-November 1809), La Habana Elegante, 54 (Fall-Winter 2013).

 “Los alarifes de Santo Domingo: la historia oculta de los musulmanes que construyeron la primera ciudad europea en América” (The Alarifes of Santo Domingo: the Hidden History of the Muslim Masters Who Build the First European City in America), Dirasat Hispánicas, Tunis, Tunisia, 1(2014): 43-54.

-Program in Caribbean Studies
+Program in Caribbean and Latin/o American Studies

 Department of Transnational Studies